 ~ a short story

 The smell of the same blood.
-The same chilled breeze from the window.
-The marbled eyes on the bodies.
+A chilled breeze from the window.
+Those marbled eyes on the bodies.

 Detective John was used to these grisly ends.
 He looked down to his hands.

 The CSI’s brushed under the doors and took samples of hair, fingernails, saliva.
 At the center of their bustling lay a family of four, violently slain with eyes open.
 At the edge of the contingent a large man bulged through.
 John watched him from behind.